Egg donation using frozen eggs - pros and cons

 - The donors were chosen by a recipient couple and stimulated to produce multiple eggs.

-- The eggs were retrieved and fertilized with the male partners sperm with the resulting fresh embryos transferred to the recipient female.
+- The eggs were retrieved and fertilized with the male partners (or donor) sperm with the resulting fresh embryos transferred to the recipient female.

-We now offer egg donation using frozen (vitrified) donor eggs.
-We have been providing fresh donor egg treatments since 1997.
-Now we do egg donation using either fresh or frozen eggs.
+We offer egg donation using frozen (vitrified) or fresh donor eggs.
+We have been providing fresh donor egg treatments since 1997 and frozen eggs since 2014.

 |Frozen donor egg costs|